Dick Johnson (racing driver): Racing

 Despite becoming synonymous with driving Fords, Johnson raced in his early days in a succession of Holdens.
 Johnson's first race car was a Holden FJ, his first race being at Lakeside International Raceway in November 1964.
 In 1968 and 1969 he raced his Holden EH and from there progressed to a Holden Torana GTR for 1970, scoring his first Australian Touring Car Championship points at Lakeside in that year.
 The GTR was upgraded to XU-1 specifications in 1971.
 Johnson's first drive in the Hardie Ferodo 1000 was in Bob Forbes' Holden LJ Torana GTR XU-1 in 1973 when they placed fifth.
 Johnson then had a single race for the Holden Dealer Team at the Surfers Paradise round of the 1974 ATCC where he finished third driving a GTR XU-1.
 He later purchased the ex HDT Torana in which Peter Brock had won the Bathurst 1000 in 1972 from Barrie Nixon Smith and campaigned the car until his switch to Ford in 1977.
-The Torana was sold to Kerry Cox who raced it in the QLD Touring car championship in a close rivalry with Dick, with Cox winning in 1977 and Dick getting the title in 1978.
+The Torana was sold to Kerry Cox who raced it in the QLD Touring car championship in a close rivalry with Johnson, with Cox winning in 1977 and Dick getting the title in 1978.